justinjoh/get-ROI/README.md

 Each image should contain the same number of whole channels.
 Designed such that rotation, scaling, and absolute image intensity should not matter.

+##### Current difficulties:
+Will not work correctly in "early-stage" growth (when bacteria do not fill significant portion of chamber)

+Has trouble dealing with overlaying text (not an issue in raw images)

 #### Usage:
 Put .py files in same directory as the images from the time-lapse sequence.